opencog/sensory/opencog/atoms/sensory-types/README.md

 Sensory Atom Types
 ------------------
+This defines several stream types, and the OpenLink and WriteLink for constructing instances of these streams, and writing content to them.
-This defines some atom types, currently, just nodes, that indicate how to connect to the external-world.
-Some of the current and envisioned types include:
+Some of the current and envisioned data stream types include:

-* `FileReadNode` -- read and write files and directories.
+* `TextFileStream` -- read and write files and directories.
-* `IRChatNode` -- IRC chatbot connection
+* `IRChatStream` -- IRC chatbot connection
-* `TwitterNode` -- Twitterbot Node
+* `TwitterStream` -- Twitterbot Node
 * Vision & sound: see the [opencog/vision](https://github.com/opencog/vision)
   git repo.

-Super-experimental.
+Experimental.
 Not sure how this will work out.

-Only the first is being implemented.
-The second has some useful scaffolding code in the old opencog repo that needs to be copied here.
-The third is currently a daydream.
-The fourth exists as a proof-of-concept, implementing a wrapper around OpenCV.
+The TwitterStream is currently a daydream.
+The vision stream exists as a proof-of-concept, implementing a wrapper around OpenCV.

-General information about the `sensory_types.script` file can be found in the
+General information about how Atom types are specified, and the format of the `sensory_types.script` file, can be found in the [AtomSpace atom_types](https://github.com/opencog/atomspace/tree/master/opencog/atoms/atom_types) directory.
-[AtomSpace atom_types](https://github.com/opencog/atomspace/tree/master/opencog/atoms/atom_types)
-directory.